 In the presentation below I have attempted to show how the fed funds market operates, what influences the fed funds rate, and how fed funds and fed funds rates relate to general financial markets.

-To begin the presentation click "Start Prezi" in the center of the presentation..
+To begin the presentation click "Present" in the center of the presentation..

 After the presentation has begun, you can back up any time by clicking the left arrow, and you can activate a full screen mode—for better viewing—by clicking "Fullscreen" icon in the lower right corner of the Prezi frame.

-The graphic presentation of the Fed Funds Market will not fit on smaller screens.
+This graphic presentation will not fit on smaller screens.
 Please return to this page on a larger monitor to see that exlpanation.
-Thanks.